Additional Degree Requirements

 The Chair of the Examination Committee will moderate the examination and assure that each participant has adequate time to ask questions.
 The Chair is also expected to ask questions.
 While the focus of questioning is usually related to the student’s thesis proposal, questions aimed at assessing the student’s general knowledge in Neuroscience are also possible and should be anticipated.
 Immediately following the oral examination, the Committee will meet in closed session to evaluate the student’s overall performance (considering the oral examination, written proposal, academic record, and laboratory performance).
 The committee will then vote on the following options: (1) the student passed; (2) the student failed; or (3) the student may pass contingent upon meeting some further requirement set by the Examination Committee (e.g., the student may be required to rewrite the proposal and obtain committee approval of the revised proposal, to successfully repeat the oral examination, and/or to take further course work to remedy some deficiency in her or his background).
 A three-fourths majority of the committee is required for passing the exam.
 All votes will be recorded.

 The student and advisor will be verbally informed of the committee’s decision at the conclusion of the closed session.
-The Chair of the Examination Committee will notify the Senior Associate Dean for Graduate Education in writing that the student has passed, failed, or received a contingent pass of the Qualifying Examination.
+The Chair of the Examination Committee will notify the Senior Associate Dean for Graduate Education and Postdoctoral Affairs in writing that the student has passed, failed, or received a contingent pass of the Qualifying Examination.
 If the student has passed, the student will earn a Master’s degree and the Associate Dean will advance the student to the status of Candidate for the Ph.D. degree.

 If the student receives a pass contingent on meeting some further requirement, the Chair of the Examination Committee will inform the student of this in writing.
-A copy of the letter will be placed in the student's program file and a copy will be sent to the Senior Associate Dean for Graduate Education.
+A copy of the letter will be placed in the student's program file and a copy will be sent to the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.
 The student will have 14 calendar days to satisfy the requirement.
 When the requirement has been satisfied, the student must send written documentation of this to the NGP Director and to the Associate Dean for Graduate Education.

 Should a student fail, the Examination Committee must choose between two options: